 Help make this website the best resource for new PHP programmers!
 Contribute on GitHub

-If you are getting started with PHP, start with the current stable release of PHP 7.1.
-PHP 7.1 is very new, and adds many amazing new features over the older 5.x versions.
+If you are getting started with PHP, start with the current stable release of PHP 8.3.
+PHP 8.x adds many new features over the older 7.x and 5.x versions.
 The engine has been largely re-written, and PHP is now even quicker than older versions.
 PHP 8 is a major update of the language and contains many new features and optimizations.

-Most commonly in the near future you will find PHP 5.x being used, and the latest 5.x version is 5.6.
-This is not a bad option, but you should try to upgrade to the latest stable quickly - PHP 5.6 will not receive security updates beyond 2018.
-Upgrading is really quite easy, as there are not many backwards compatibility breaks PHP 8.0, PHP 8.1, PHP 8.2, PHP 8.3.
+You should try to upgrade to the latest stable version quickly - PHP 7.4 is already End of Life.
+Upgrading is easy, as there are not many backwards compatibility breaks PHP 8.0, PHP 8.1, PHP 8.2, PHP 8.3.
 If you are not sure which version a function or feature is in, you can check the PHP documentation on the php.net website.

 With PHP 5.4 or newer, you can start learning PHP without installing and configuring a full-fledged web server.
 To start the server, run the following command from your terminal in your project’s web root: